 girugamesh have just completed their final tour which took the band to a total of seven countries, consisting of twelve dates over a period of two and a half weeks.
 All that’s left is their one-man live at Zepp DiverCity on July 10 before disbanding, after going strong for twelve years!
-Luckily, JROCK NEWS were able to interview them before their intense live performance in London.
+Luckily, JROCK NEWS was able to interview them before their intense live performance in London.
 Please do check it out.

 Before we start, JROCKNEWS would like to thank you and GAN-SHIN for this opportunity to interview you.
-Please start by introducing yourself along with a catch phrase that expresses your personality.
+Please start by introducing yourself along with a catchphrase that expresses your personality.

-Satoshi: I’m Satoshi on vocals and I like anime. [everyone laughs]
+Satoshi: I’m Satoshi on vocals and I like anime.
+[Everyone laughs]

 ShuU: I’m ShuU on bass and I like girls.